Brad Keselowski: 2016

-2017: First Championship 4 Appearance
+2017: First Championship 4 appearance

-Keselowski crashed out of the 2017 Daytona 500 after leading 13 laps during the race.
+Keselowski crashed out of the 2017 Daytona 500 after leading thirteen laps during the race.
 At Atlanta, Keselowski suffered from various pit issues, including being forced to pit for a flat tire and loose lug nuts, as the race was dominated by the Ford of Kevin Harvick.
-On the final restart with eleven laps to go, Harvick was issued a speeding penalty and sent to the rear and enabling Keselowski to start on the front row alongside Kyle Larson.
+On the final restart with eleven laps to go, Harvick was issued a speeding penalty and sent to the rear enabling Keselowski to start on the front row alongside Kyle Larson.
 After battling with Larson, Keselowski successfully passed him to record the win.

 After the Camping World 500 at Phoenix International Raceway, NASCAR announced that Keselowski's car had failed post-race laser inspection.
-Two days later, NASCAR penalized Keselowski with a $65,000 fine, a 35-point deduction, and a 3-race suspension for crew chief Paul Wolfe.
+Two days later, NASCAR penalized Keselowski with a $65,000 fine, a 35-point deduction, and a three-race suspension for crew chief Paul Wolfe.
 In the 2017 Auto Club 400, Keselowski spun early but rebounded to finish second.
 After having Paul Wolfe serve one of the 3-race suspensions, Team Penske announced plans to appeal the penalty and was granted a deferral of the remainder of the penalty, including the points and fine.

 Keselowski's second victory of the season came at Martinsville after passing Kyle Busch on lap 458.
-This was Keselowski's first win at the track, as well as the first there for Ford in 15 years.
+This was Keselowski's first win at the track, as well as the first there for Ford in fifteen years.

 After Martinsville, Team Penske's appeal was heard.
-After a 3-hour hearing, the appeal was denied by the National Motorsports Appeals Panel.
+After a three-hour hearing, the appeal was denied by the National Motorsports Appeals Panel.
 Team Penske requested a final hearing with National Motorsports Final Appeals Officer, Bryan Moss.
 Moss wasn't able to preside over the hearing due to illness, so NASCAR had a former USAC president, Roger Werner preside over the hearing.
 The appeal was denied on May 9 leaving Wolfe suspended from the sport.

-It has been confirmed that Keselowski will return to Team Penske for the 2018 season.
+It was confirmed that Keselowski would return to Team Penske for the 2018 season.

-2018: Crown Jewel Victories
+2018: Crown Jewel victories

 The 2018 season started slow for Keselowski, as he failed to win at the first 24 races.
 He then won back-to-back races at Darlington and Indianapolis, giving Team Penske its first victory in the Brickyard 400, which was a highly coveted win for Team Penske given their history at the Indianapolis Motor Speedway and the Indy 500.
-Keselowski backed up his Playoff run with a win at Las Vegas, giving Roger Penske his 500th overall motorsports victory as a car owner and advancing him to the Round of 12, despite surviving a hard crash at the Charlotte Roval.
+Keselowski backed up his playoff run with a win at Las Vegas, giving Roger Penske his five-hundredth overall motorsports victory as a car owner and advancing him to the Round of 12, despite surviving a hard crash at the Charlotte Roval.
 Keselowski was eliminated from the Round of 12 after the fall Kansas race and finished the season eighth in the points standings.